Stock Screener Redesign

-Redesigning the Stock Screener: Crafting an Intuitive Stock Discovery Experience for Emerging Investors
+Crafting an Intuitive Stock Discovery Experience for Emerging Investors

-• Conduct survey & usability interview
+• Conduct and plan survey, usability interview

-• Deliver wireframes & high-fidelity prototypes
+• Deliver mid-fi & hi-fi prototypes

-• Document screen flows and component libraries
+• Document screen flows and components

 Reduced stock discovery steps by 25%.